bourumir-wyngs/serde-saphyr/README.md

 ### Unsuported features
 - **Tagged enums** (`!!EnumName RED`) are not supported.
 Use mapping base enums (EnumName: RED).
 This allows to define nested enums if needed.
-- **Merge keys** (feature of YAML 1.1 but not 1.2) are not supported because it’s not feasible with the current streaming design to support YAML merge keys without buffering extra data.
-Use serde-yaml-bw for merge keys.

 ---